myelkovan/PBTools/README.md

 - 👋 Hi, I’m Murat.
 I updated PbTools.
-You can use it for PowerBuilder 2021
+You can use it for PowerBuilder 6.0 to 2021

 - 👀 I’m PowerBuilder Expert